Dondogdorjyn Erdenebat: Career in politics

-Between 1996-2000, he was member of Representatives for Ulan Bator city.
+Between 1996 and 2000, he was member of Representatives for Ulan Bator city.
 Meanwhile, he was also leading member of Representatives for Baganuur district.
 In 1998, he was elected as vice-president of Mongolian Volleyball Association in 1998.

 Since 2000, he has been member of National Consultative Committee and Executive Committee of Democratic Party of Mongolia.

-Between 1998-2006, he was chairman of Baganuur provincial party association of Democratic Party of Mongolia.
+Between 1998 and 2006, he was chairman of Baganuur provincial party association of Democratic Party of Mongolia.

 Secretary General of Democratic Party of Mongolia

 Since 2009, he served as Secretary General for Democratic Party of Mongolia.
 He led 2012 election campaign of his party as Secretary General and Democratic Party won that election.
 He elected for State Great Khural member.